What Merchants Should Know For Successful Chargeback Reversals

 7. Invest in Customer Service

-The relationship between merchant and customer can significantly impact how a customer acts when something goes wrong.
+The relationship between business and customer can significantly impact how a customer acts when something goes wrong.
 A portion of chargebacks are valid, caused by technology issues or a legitimate problem with the product or service.
-Some customers genuinely want to do the right thing, but a frustrating return policy or poor customer service will turn them towards the easier option: filing a chargeback.
+Some customers genuinely want to do the right thing, but a frustrating return policy or poor customer service will turn them toward the easier option: filing a chargeback.

-To combat chargebacks, merchants need to have an in depth understanding of their customers, how they think about ecommerce, how they behave, and what they want from their online shopping experience.
+To combat chargebacks, businesses need to have an in-depth understanding of their customers, how they think about ecommerce, how they behave and what they want from their online shopping experience.

 New call-to-action